moonline/UW.Olivos-Roche/Paper.rst

 High cost projects
 ------------------

-Projects that require long term funds and planning and are costly to implement, but which also would have a significant impact.
+Projects that require long term funding and planning and are costly to implement, but which also would have a significant impact.

 * Transit centers
-* Rail extension
 * Separated Bicycle lanes
 * Local street green corners
+* Rail extension

 Transit centers